 Hushein forgot his vows.
 The Pasha gave orders to isolate the elderly, and they were led to a place where his cavalry trampled everybody to death.
 The babies were slashed and the younger women and children sold into slavery.
 The men were executed immediately or later at the Fortress of Spinalonga, the priests burned on pyres.

 The babies were slaughtered and the mothers were sold as slaves.
 That was the end of the drama of the cave of Milatos.

 In 1937 a small church, dedicated to Saint Thomas, was built in the cave, and it has also got a monument with some bones of the victims, which were found there.

-Tip: To visit the Milatos Cave outside of peak season the entrainment of a flashlight is recommended, since the electric generator to produce electricity usually is not running during this period.
+Tip: To visit the Milatos Cave outside of peak season, the entrainment of a torch is recommended, since the electric generator to produce electricity usually is not running during this period.